AnssiR66/AlanStdLib/tests/README.md

 ## Scripts Encoding

-In order to display correctly non Ascii characters, the following file extensions should be associated with ISO-8859-1 encoding in your editor:
+In order to display correctly non ASCII characters, the following file extensions should be associated with ISO-8859-1 encoding in your editor:

-- "`.a3sol`" — "solution" files (aka "commands scripts).
+- `.a3s` — "solution" files (aka "commands scripts").
-- "`.a3log`" — game transcripts.
+- `.a3t` — game transcripts.

+These are the new official extensions adopted by ARun for solution files and transcripts.
-These extensions where arbitrarily chosen in order to allow associating them to [ISO-8859-1] encoding without affecting common extensions like "`.log`" or "`.sol`", which are used in other contexts.
-The "`.a3`" prefix is intended to provide an intuitive association with Alan, and at the same time make hese extensions unique to this context.
+They were introduced to allow associating them to [ISO-8859-1] encoding without affecting common extensions like "`.log`" or "`.sol`", which are used in other contexts and associated to other encodings.
+The "`.a3`" prefix provides an intuitive association with Alan&nbsp;3, and at the same time makes these extensions unique.

+For more information on the introduction of the new "`.a3s`" and "`.a3t`" extension, see [alan-if/alan#2].

-For more information, see the [Sublime Alan IF documentation] on how these extensions are implemented in the [Alan package] for Sublime Text, which adds syntax support for them along with some useful features.
+See also the [Sublime Alan IF documentation] on how these extensions are implemented in the [Alan package] for Sublime Text, which adds syntax support for them along with some useful features.

 # How to Run the Tests